In this tutorial, we will discuss how to change the timezone in Linux. There are two ways to set the timezone in Linux:

 # timedatectl list-timezones | grep -i "India"

-As of now, we are cleared that how to check the current timezone.
+As of now, we are clear on how to check the current timezone.
 Let’s understand how to change the timezone.
 This can be done using the following command:

 # sudo timedatectl set-timezone Europe/Paris